EnterpriseBranding/wordpress-meta-tags/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0

-A super simple plugin to edit meta tags on all your posts and pages for SEO.
-Facebook's OpenGraph and Twitter Cards are included.
+A super simple plugin to edit meta tags in all your pages, posts and WooCommerce product pages.

 == Description ==